jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/chapter_4_logging_and_monitoring.md

     - To determine whether a log file was modified, deleted, or unchanged after CloudTrail delivered it, you can use CloudTrail log file integrity validation.
         - When you enable log file integrity validation, CloudTrail creates a hash for every log file that it delivers.
 Every hour, CloudTrail also creates and delivers a file that references the log files for the last hour and contains a hash of each.
 This file is called a digest file.
 CloudTrail signs each digest file using the private key of a public and private key pair.
 After delivery, you can use the public key to validate the digest file.
 CloudTrail uses different key pairs for each AWS region.
         - The digest files are delivered to the same Amazon S3 bucket associated with your trail as your CloudTrail log files.
+-  By default, the log files delivered by CloudTrail to your bucket are encrypted by Amazon server-side encryption with Amazon S3-managed encryption keys (SSE-S3).
+To provide a security layer that is directly manageable, you can instead use server-side encryption with AWS KMS–managed keys (SSE-KMS) for your CloudTrail log files.
+    - Enabling server-side encryption encrypts the log files but not the digest files with SSE-KMS.
+Digest files are encrypted with Amazon S3-managed encryption keys (SSE-S3).

 ## CloudTrail - Protecting your logs
 - Question:  If Cloudtrail logs contain metadata and not application data, why should you consider securing them?